-Blocking of all available additional heating.
+Blocking additional heat.

 If you wish to set similar scheduling for every day of the week start by filling in "all" and then changing the desired days.

 Set the stop time earlier than the start time so that the period extends beyond midnight.
 Scheduling then stops at the set stop time the day after.